lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/vendingMachine/README.md

 ![img_1.png](img_1.png)

+Rack

 The Rack class is used to identify the location of the product in the vending machine.
 Every rack has a specific rackNumber as an identifier.

 ![img_2.png](img_2.png)

+R1: There are different products placed at different positions in the vending machine.

 Inventory